ethereum-oasis-op/baseline-standard/core/baseline-core-v1.0-psd01.md

 Agreement execution within the context of this document is the deterministic state transition from state A to state B of a state object in a BPI, and where the state object represents a valid agreement state between agreement counterparties.
 A valid agreement state represents a data set that has been obtained from the correct application by a BPI of the agreement rules and data to a set of input data, the output of which has been agreed upon by the counterparties to the agreement.
 Agreement execution occurs in the processing layer of the BPI Processing Layer as defined in [Section 2](#2-Design-and-Architecture).

 Note that a deterministic state transition in the context of this document is facilitated by the combination of one or more worksteps grouped within a workflow.
-Also note that a workflow is the execution by the BPI of a series of causally connected and deterministic BPI worksteps and with agreement counterparties grouped into one or more BPI workgroups attached to the worksteps of the workflow.
-A BPI workstep, a BPI workflow and a BPI workgroup will be referred to as workstep, workflow and workgroup subsequently.
-See Figure 8 below for a conceptual view of the relationship between workflow, workgroups and worksteps and BPI processing.
+Also, note that a workflow is the execution of a series of causally connected and deterministic BPI Worksteps where the agreement counterparties are grouped into one or more BPI Workgroups that are attached to the worksteps of the workflow.
+A BPI Workstep, a BPI Workflow, and a BPI Workgroup will be referred to as workstep, workflow and workgroup subsequently.
+See Figure 8 below for a conceptual view of the relationship between workflow, workgroups, and worksteps, and BPI processing.

 <figure>
   <img